Jagerfield/Resolver-Vs-Loader/README.md

-## Application Purpose and Description
+## ContentResolver Vs CursorLoader Speed Test

 While developing my app [DCM](https://play.google.com/store/apps/details?id=jagerfield.dcm) I used both the ContentResolver and the CursorLoader to fetch contacts from the mobile.
 The ContentResolver is a class that provides applications access to the content model.
 The CursorLoader is a loader object that queries a ContentResolver for data.
 In my trials I noticed that the ContentResolver is much faster.